audacity/audacity/BUILDING.md

 You will also be able to change to the scripts directory and run ./graph.pl to generate a diagram of dependencies among source code files within the executable.

+## Precompiled Headers

+While precompiled headers are useful, we want Audacity to run with or without this feature enabled.
+For that reason, we recommend setting `audacity_use_pch=NO` in CMake when configuring to disable precompiled headers for your build.

 ## Building on Windows